Pair skating: Step sequences

-Choreographic sequences

-Pair teams must perform one choreographic sequence during their free skating programs.
-According to the ISU, a choreographic sequence "consists of at least two different movements like steps, turns, spirals, arabesques, spread eagles, Ina Bauers, hydroblading, any jumps with maximum of 2 revolutions, spins, etc.".
-Pair skating teams can use steps and turns to connect the two or more movements together.
-It begins at the first skating movement and ends when the team begins to prepare to execute the next element, unless the sequence is the last element performed during the program.
-Judges do not evaluate individual elements in a choreographic segment; rather, they note that it was accomplished.
-There are no restrictions limiting the sequence of the movements, but the sequence must be "clearly visible".
-Pair skaters, in order to earn the most points possible, must include the following in their choreographic sequences: they must have originality and creativity; the sequence must match the music and reflect the program's concept and character; and they must demonstrate effortlessness of the element as a sequence.
-They must also do the following: "have good ice coverage" or perform an interesting pattern; demonstrate good unison between the partners; and demonstrate "excellent commitment" and control of the whole body.

 Rules and regulations

 Skaters must only execute the prescribed elements; if they do not, the extra or unprescribed elements will not be counted in their score.
 Only the first attempt of an element will be included.
 Violations in pair skating include falls, time, music, and clothing.

-Falls
+Falls and interruptions

 According to the ISU, a fall is defined as the "loss of control by a Skater with the result that the majority of his/her own body weight is on the ice supported by any other part of the body other than the blades; e.g. hand(s), knee(s), back, buttock(s) or any part of the arm".
 For pair skaters, one point is deducted for every fall by one partner, and two points are deducted for every fall by both partners.
+If the woman loses the edge of her skate during a death spiral, and "goes to the boot or knee", the spiral is considered ended and may be called a fall.
 According to former American figure skater Katrina Hacker, falls associated with jumps occur for the following reasons: the skater makes an error during their takeoff; their jump is under-rotated, or not fully rotated while they are in the air; they execute a tilted jump and is unable to land upright on their feet; and they make an error during the first jump of a combination jump, resulting in not having enough smoothness, speed, and flow to complete the second jump.

+The ISU defines an interruption as "the period of time starting immediately when the Competitor stops performing the program or is ordered to do so by the Referee, whichever is earlier, and ending when the Competitor resumes his performance".
+If there is an interruption while performing their program, skaters can lose one point if it lasts more than 10 seconds but not over 20 seconds.
+They can lose two points if the interruption lasts 20 seconds but not over 30 seconds, and three points if it lasts 30 seconds but not more than 40 seconds.
+They can lose five points if they do not resume their program until three minutes after the interruption begins.
+They can also lose five points if the interruption is caused by an "adverse condition" up to three minutes before the start of their program.